-Disconnecting the gauge set on a static system may be done by turning off the connecting valves and disconnecting them from the access ports.
+Disconnecting the gauge set on a static system may be done by disconnecting them from the access ports.
 Recap the access ports.

 Adding charge to a working system should be done through the suction side (blue).
-(See "Safety") The center hose is connected to the can tap.
-Be sure to vent the hoses to displace any air that might be in them.
+(See "Safety") The center hose is connected to the refrigerant supply.
+Be sure to vent the hoses at the manifold to displace any air that might be in them.
 Keep your gauges clean.
-Inspect the rubber gaskets and "o" rings on the hose ends.
-Leak-check the gauge valve packing and all hose connections.
-Check and reset the "O" on the low side gauge to atmospheric pressure, if necessary.
+Inspect the rubber gaskets and core depressors on the hose ends.
+Leak-check the gauge hose connections.